A common question when folks encounter our family on the trails or hear of our long distance, long miles and long epic stories of adventures is:

 - Start small.
 Find your local bike track, nature center, favorite suburb neighborhood and just get out every day.
 One mile increasing to two and maybe even three.
 These daily walks are really just about walking everyday.

 - Give them a goal.
 We told the four year old monkey he needed to climb his first major peak, with no one carrying him, before he could get his very own hydration bladder.
 With a glimmer in his eyes he set out to summit the 9,406 feet in elevation Mount Baden-Powell.
 After the infamous 40 switchbacks and 9 miles, 2,788 foot elevation gain – little monkey got to pick out his own new gear.

 - Slow weight gain.
 Having the kids carry packs is a great way to help bring supplies while backpacking.
 But it can be daunting to add weight to such small humans.
 Start with an empty backpack.
 After a few hikes try having them carry their own water.
 Each hike add just a wee bit more – even things like their favorite stuffed animal or toy car.
 This method is a way to strengthen without too much effort.

 Laugh at Yourself

 Kaitlin is a former ballerina who now travels around the country in an 18-foot converted school bus.
 Her and her tall one husband have welcomed 34 sweet children into their home the past eleven years.
 Although they would be a forever home for all of them they were able to adopt their daughter buckets and are legal guardians of their son monkey.
-Kaitlin is now training to tackle the pct solo with her family cheering her on as trail angels.
 Follow their crazy adventures on Instagram @runawaymusbus